coolshare/ReactReduxStarterKit/README.md

    component hierachy.
 See code details at /services/CommunicationService.js

  - Basic function/feature of Redux: connect of React-redux, middleware, dispatching actions, subscription and so on.
-   This kit uses a pure Redux pattern in the area communication and view update so no "setState" is used.
+   This kit uses a pure Redux pattern in the area communication and view update so no "setState" is used except local
+   state like input content state impact button enable state.

 <b>C. Instructions for installation</b>